Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

-Definition \ref{defProneSavings} uses the set of equilibria $\mathcal{H}$ to define a prone to savings economy.
-However, if our objective is, precisely, to calculate efficient equilibria, wouldn't this be a contradiction?
-If we already know the set $\mathcal{H}$, would it not be better to check the \textcite{Cass_1972} criterion?

-The answer is no in both cases.
-First, because, although Definition \ref{defProneSavings} uses the set $\mathcal{H}$ to define a prone to savings economy, one does not need to know $\mathcal{H}$ to demonstrate that an economy is prone to savings.
-It is sufficient to demonstrate that the implication in Definition \ref{defProneSavings} is satisfied in a set $\Omega\supseteq\mathcal{H}$ and this is done, for example, in Proposition \ref{propSufficientConditionProneSavings}.

-Second, since evaluating whether an infinite series diverge requires the calculation of an infinite number of terms, applying the \textcite{Cass_1972} criterion is not a viable option, in general.
-Our main goal, therefore, is to build an algorithm that directly approximates efficient equilibria.
-I will discuss this in more detail in \hyperref[sec4]{Section 4}.

-The economy $\mathcal{E}$ is prone to savings if, in equilibrium, a low average of real savings of generation $G_{t}$, $t\geq0$, implies a low real return rate relative to the population growth rate.
-Conversely, if, in equilibrium, the real return rate is sufficiently high, then so will the real savings average.
-This is because the utility maximization problem of household $h\in G_{t}$ can be written as
+Definition \ref{defProneSavings} states that the economy $\mathcal{E}$ is prone to savings if, for prices compatible with the bounds on endowments and demographic dynamic, low real savings per capita from generation $G_{t}$, $t\geq0$, imply a low real return rate relative to the population growth rate.
+Conversely, if the real return rate is sufficiently high compared to the demographic growth rate, then the real savings per capita will also be high.